-This article is being written at the end of July 2019 so lets choose the Fall season to begin our search of potential jobs and employers.
+This article is being written at the end of July 2019 so let's choose the Fall season to begin our search for potential jobs and employers.
 Click on the 'Fall Jobs' link to take you to the 'Fall Jobs' page.

-Since I know some one who works for YMCA of the Rockies as a season worker in Housekeeping I will use this employer and position as an example of the application process.
+Since I know someone who works for YMCA of the Rockies as a seasonal worker in Housekeeping I will use this employer and position as an example of the application process.
 Click on the link for 'Food Service Workers and Housekeepers, YMCA of the Rockies, Estes Park Center'.
 This will take you to that job listing page.

 Navigating the Job Listing